Bhargavi84/My-Personal-Portfolio/README.md

 # UX
 ## User story
 * Users will know the details about my work, education and experiences and contatct deatils.
-* As a owner I can populate all my details for personal portfolio which can be accessed by the recruiters
+* As a owner I can populate all my details for personal portfolio which can be accessed by the recruiters.
 * User will know complete details about me and will help in hiring me.
 * As a new visitor of the website, I want to easily navigate on the page.
 * As an interested client, I want to have a contact form easy to fill out.
 * As a potential client, I want to get to know Bhargavi's background and personality to see if I want to hire her
 * As a recruiter, I would like to get an insight into Bhargavi's work and I also want to have a printable resumé what I can present to my superior.
 * As an employer, I visit this page to see a showcase of a potential employee's work.
-## 1. Strategy
+## 1. Strategy.
 * Provide a platform where the user can look into my experience for hiring me or any user can use the website for inspirational purpose.
 * Provide a platform where user can look into my project work list and share it with other users if they want.
 ## 2. Scope
 * Fits in with my current skill-set of HTML, CSS.
-* Easy way to log in into into the website with hire me button for recruiters
+* Easy way to log in into into the website with hire me button for recruiters.
-* Allow the user to look into Home page, aboutme Download cv, projects and contact page
+* Allow the user to look into Home page, aboutme Download cv, projects and contact page.

 ## 3. Structure
 * As the website has two main ideas, Hiring and Project works I kept the website as simple as possible and easy to use.
 Instead of creating a lot of functionality.